 Our scientist/philosopher/companion in this piece is Peter Russell.
 He will demonstrate that it is possible for a scientist to transcend the intellect, the illusion of form and the behavioral reactions of the false-self survival strategy and experience the paradigm shift from P-B to P-A—and in the process—acquire a new identity.

-We placed this essay in the philosophy chapter because of the influence that Immanuel Kant had on Russell’s transformation from scientist, to philosopher, to mystic, the hero’s journey that we are all engaged in; and because all profound questions in P-B eventually morph into philosophical inquiries.
+This essay will show the influence that Immanuel Kant had on Russell’s transformation from scientist, to philosopher, to mystic, the hero’s journey that we are all engaged in; and because all profound questions in P-B eventually morph into philosophical inquiries.

 Russell qualifies as our exemplary if not typical scientist/philosopher from the time when Stephen Hawking was his supervisor when he began his study of mathematics at Cambridge and when he began to nurture the seeds planted by Kant.
 And most important of all, he was not afraid to ask profound questions and remain open for unconventional answers.
 “The more I discovered, the more fascinated I became.
 At sixteen I was devouring Einstein and marveling at the paradoxical world of quantum physics.
 I delved into different theories of how the universe began, and pondered the mysteries of space and time.
 I had a passion for knowing, an insatiable curiosity about the laws and principles that governed the world.”
 OK!
 That’s a good beginning for a curious young man.